 Bankruptcy is a long and complicated process, not an easy out.
 While there are legitimate reasons to file bankruptcy it’s always a good idea to exhaust your other options first.
 Even if you are able to repair your credit score, the bankruptcy can still follow you for up to 10 years and can be a hindrance to your financial freedom.

-A debt relief program can be a great alternative to bankruptcy.
-Debt Relief programs can help you pay off your debt in 12 to 48 months for less than you owe without the lingering mark of bankruptcy on your credit report.
-Before filing bankruptcy you should consult a debt relief specialist to see if there is a program right for you.
+Debt consolidation can be a great alternative to bankruptcy.
+A debt consolidation service can help you pay off your debt in 24 to 48 months without the lingering mark of bankruptcy on your credit report.
+Before filing bankruptcy you should consult a Consolidation Specialist to see if there is a plan right for you.

 The information provided in this article is not intended to constitute legal advice; instead, all information, content, and materials available are for general informational purposes only.
 You should consult an attorney for legal advice with respect to any particular legal matter.